 Photos by Martina and Bill Veale Graphics

-Over the bridge and through a humble neighborhood, I watch for the left turn onto a dirt road that will take me to La Hacienda restaurant in the Guadalupe Valley.
+Over the bridge and through a humble neighborhood, I watch for the left turn onto a dirt road that will take me to La Hacienda restaurant in the Guadalupe Valley wine country.
 Crossing a dry river bed, I glance in the rear view mirror and see dust rising like clouds behind the car.
 It struck me as funny, most stories I write start out on a dirt road and, in fact, here I was again.
 I can’t seem to help myself as I always find such surprises off the main road.
 It’s as if the story itself likes to play hide and seek, beckoning us to go the distance.
 Or maybe “easy” roads take the mystery out of it all.

 Historically, there were many people who found their way into the Guadalupe Valley where the Kumiai Indian groups had been living for thousands of years.
 Baja has a rich ethnic history from the Spanish Jesuit fathers planting grapes for their sacramental wine to the Russian Molokanes who developed large commercial vineyards in 1906.
 The Chinese found a foothold and have significant historical impact in Baja California.
 Passing through the little town of San Antonio de Las Minas hasn’t changed too much, but it has come into the 21st century with solar lights on the main roadway.
 Today in the Guadalupe Valley, wine tasting is becoming an art form amongst the locals.
 Indeed, people from all over the world now visit.
 There is an amazing array of fine restaurant and boutique wineries each featuring their own special chef.